-Home Topics Model Drift What is model drift?
+Home Topics Model drift What is model drift?

 What is model drift?

-Models built using historical data can quickly become stagnant.
-In many cases, new data points are always coming in—new variations, new patterns, new trends—that the old historical data cannot capture.
+Models built with historical data can quickly become stagnant.
+Often, new data points are always coming in—new variations, new patterns, new trends—that the old historical data cannot capture.
+If an AI model’s training doesn’t align with incoming data, it can’t accurately interpret that data or use that live data to reliably make accurate predictions.

 Related content